 To be honest, this is really the only con of a first look.
 For some couples, all of the “pros” of a first look pail in comparison to losing that special aisle moment.

-But if you’ve been dreaming of that aisle moment your whole life, then maybe a first look isn’t for you, and that’s okay.
+But even still, if you’ve been dreaming of that aisle moment your whole life, then maybe a first look isn’t for you, and that’s okay.

 A first touch or first prayer are great options for couples who want to forego a first look, but still want those quiet moments together before the ceremony.